-Our plan has people and free interpreter services available to answer questions from disabled and non-English-speaking members.
+Our plan has free interpreter services available to answer questions from non-English-speaking members.
 We also offer plan materials in Spanish.
 We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Customer Service (phone numbers are printed on the back cover of this booklet) or contact our Civil Rights Coordinator.
+To get information from us in a way that works for you, please call Customer Service.

 If you have any trouble getting information from our plan in a format that is accessible and appropriate for you, please call to file a grievance with our plan (see Chapter 2, Section 1 for contact information).
-You may also file a complaint with Medicare by calling 1.800.MEDICARE (1.800.633.4227) or directly with the Office for Civil Rights.
-Contact information is included in this Evidence of Coverage or with this mailing, or you may contact Customer Service for additional information.
+You may also file a complaint with Medicare by calling 1.800.MEDICARE (1.800.633.4227) or directly with the Office for Civil Rights at 1.800.368.1019 or TTY 1.800.537.7697.

-Sección 1.1 Debemos proporcionar información de manera que funcione para usted (en idiomas que no sean inglés, en braille, en letra grande o en formatos alternativos, etc.).
+Sección 1.1 Debemos proporcionar información de una manera que funcione para usted y sea compatible con sus sensibilidades culturales (en otros idiomas además de inglés, en braille, en letra grande o en otros formatos alternativos, etc.)